lupyuen/lupyuen.github.io/src/rust.md

 _And flash our Rust firmware to BL602 over UART?
 (Instead of JTAG)_

-Let's run some Rust code on top of BL602 IoT SDK, and understand why that's possible.
+Let's run some Rust code on top of BL602 IoT SDK, and understand how that's possible.

 Today we won't be talking about the merits (and demerits) of Embedded Rust, we'll save that for the future.